I’ve written a lot about the benefits of tax-advantaged accounts and why they are especially beneficial for people planning on retiring early.

 Here’s a graph to show how the various scenarios play out:

-If you’d like to download the spreadsheet that was used to compute these results, just enter your email below and I’ll send it to you!
+If you’d like to download the spreadsheet that was used to compute these results, click here!

 Let’s break things down into the various stages of her career and retirement…